Cursor workflow

 Privacy and trust

-• Source code stays local in V1.
+• Source code stays local.
+RunTrim never uploads it.

-• No account required for the Free CLI.
+• No account required for the free CLI.

 • RunTrim tracks run metadata, generated prompts, changed file paths, and local memory.

-• Cloud sync is Pro early access and metadata-only.
+• Cloud sync is optional and metadata-only.

 05 / FAQ